psth2876/student_analysis/README.md

-# student_analysis

-# Part 1: Analysis of Student Performance Dataset
+# Student Performance Dataset analysis using Python

 Data analytics refers to the process of extracting useful insights from datasets to draw conclusions about the information they contain.
 It